mdjahidhasan009/SQL/select.md

 These statements return the selected columns from multiple tables in one query.

-There is no speciﬁc relationship between the columns returned from each table.
+There is no specific relationship between the columns returned from each table.

 Sources:
 * [SQL Notes for Professionals](https://goalkicker.com/SQLBook)